 Mary Laube

-In this fundamental painting class, students explore color under the framework of Josef Albers’s color problems and the Munsell Color System and experiment with applying it to their work.
+This fundamental painting class focuses on delving into the world of color through the lens of Josef Albers's color problems and the Munsell Color System.
 The week begins with exercises meant to sharpen the ability to see and differentiate color.
 In the latter half of the week, students apply course material to their own creative projects.
 The goal of this workshop is for students to gain a deeper understanding of color relativity, a more efficient and heightened control of paint color, and a stronger appreciation for color as a visual phenomenon.